 The pain caused by neuropathy ranges from sudden and excruciating pain to a burning or pins-and-needles sensation.
 For many patients, what starts as occasional discomfort turns into a chronic pain condition.
-At American Pain Experts in Oakland Park within Fort Lauderdale, Florida, Neel Amin, MD, combines his expertise in pain medicine with comprehensive care that draws from interventional, regenerative, and physical medicine, giving each patient personalized treatment that relieves their pain.
+At Pain Relief Solutions in Oakland Park within Fort Lauderdale, Florida, Neel Amin, MD, combines his expertise in pain medicine with comprehensive care that draws from interventional, regenerative, and physical medicine, giving each patient personalized treatment that relieves their pain.
 To get the help you need for neuropathy, call the office or schedule an appointment online.

 Though neuropathy generally refers to any injury or disease that affects your nerves, it’s commonly used to mean peripheral neuropathy.
 Peripheral neuropathy encompasses any problem affecting the nerves outside your brain and spinal cord.

 There are many possible causes of neuropathy.
 Some of the most common include:

 Diabetes is the top cause of peripheral neuropathy.
 About 60-70% of people diagnosed with diabetes have mild-to-severe neuropathy that often affects their feet.